Readless

 Pricing: Starting at $10/month for unlimited digests and sources.

-Best for: Users who want complete control over their digest content and enjoy curating their own information sources.
+Best for: Users who enjoy curating their own information sources and want complete control over digest content.
 See our detailed Mailbrew alternative comparison.

 3. Unroll.me — Best Free Email Rollup Service

-Unroll.me scans your inbox, identifies all your subscriptions, and lets you unsubscribe from unwanted emails with one click.
+Unroll.me is the best free email digest service, offering one-click unsubscribe and daily email rollups at no cost.
+It scans your inbox, identifies all your subscriptions, and lets you unsubscribe from unwanted emails instantly.
 The remaining subscriptions get consolidated into a single daily "Rollup" digest.

 Key Features: